Union Berlin reaches Europe as city rival Hertha looks on

 BERLIN (AP) — Union Berlin qualified for European football for the first time in 20 years on Thursday — and did so while playing in its city rival Hertha Berlin’s home stadium.

-Union earned a spot in UEFA’s new Conference League competition on Thursday with a scoreless draw against Kuopion Palloseura in Berlin’s iconic Olympiastadion, securing a 4-0 aggregate win over the Finnish team in their playoff.
+Union earned a spot in UEFA’s new third-tier Europa Conference League competition on Thursday with a scoreless draw against Kuopion Palloseura in Berlin’s iconic Olympiastadion, securing a 4-0 aggregate win over the Finnish team in their playoff.

-Union hasn’t played in European competition since the 2001-02 UEFA Cup, but it was forced to host this game at its rival’s stadium because its own does not have enough seating capacity to meet UEFA demands.
+Union hasn’t played in European competition since the now-defunct UEFA Cup in 2001-02, but it was forced to host this game at its rival’s stadium because its own does not have enough seating capacity to meet UEFA demands.

 Union usually plays at Stadion An der Alten Försterei in the eastern borough of Köpenick, where the vast majority of the 22,000 places are standing only.